Highways licences and permits

 We do not take any preventative action to stop trading provided that the following conditions apply:

-- There is no danger or obstruction to traffic resulting from the presence of the stall, van, stand etc. Should the position of the site cause an obstruction Norfolk County Council has no authority to move immediately.
+- There is no danger or obstruction to traffic resulting from the presence of the stall, van, stand etc. Should the position of the site cause an obstruction we have no authority to move immediately.
 The only authority who can request that someone ceases an obstruction is the Police

 - There is no nuisance to adjoining landowners or persons